teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

           psi = psi - (v / Lf * steer / (0.436332 * Lf) * (latency_delay/1000.0));
 ```

-A solution could also have been implemented within the model solver where actuator settings are not applied until after 0.1 seconds.
+A solution could also have been implemented within the model where actuator settings are not applied until after 0.1 seconds.
 However, this would have relied on the latency being a multiple of the model step length to get good results.

 ## Additional Experiments

-I ran a couple of tests to see if increasing the cost of actions further in the future would result in quicker responses.
+I ran a couple of tests to see if increasing the cost of actions further in the future would result in earlier responses.
 I multiplied the cost of state and actuator errors by (t + tunable_constant), where the tunable constant was an integer between 2 and N/2.
 The initial tests did not produce observably better results, so I abandoned this approach.

 ### Curve Direction and Sharpness